Permutation-generated maps between Dyck paths: Permutation-generated bijections

-\begin{proof} To ensure the algorithm is well-defined, it is sufficient to guarantee the existence and uniqueness of the elements $w$ and $v$ specified in the first and second steps of each iteration (except in the last iteration) in the algorithm.
+Algorithm \ref{AlgInvAlgebraic} is well-defined whenever $\sigma\in \mathrm{CCP}_{2n}$.
+To see this, it is sufficient to guarantee the existence and uniqueness of the elements $w$ and $v$ specified in the first and second steps of each iteration (except in the last iteration) in the algorithm.

-For any $d_i\in\mathbf{D}_P$ with $i < n$, observe that at iteration $d_i > 1$, it is necessary that $\sigma_{d_i}$ is a consecutive element of an endpoint $w$ of the block $\sigma_{[d_i-1]}$ by the definition of CCP.
+For any $d_i\in\mathbf{D}_Q$ with $i < n$, observe that at iteration $d_i > 1$, it is necessary that $\sigma_{d_i}$ is a consecutive element of an endpoint $w$ of the block $\sigma_{[d_i-1]}$ by the definition of CCP.
 Since $\sigma$ is a CCP and $i<n$, $w$ is uniquely determined.

 Next, at the beginning of the second step, there are exactly $i-1$ paired elements.
-Since $P$ is a path, there are at least $2i-1$ elements in $\sigma_{[k_i-1]}$.
+Since $Q$ is a Dyck path, there are at least $2i-1$ elements in $\sigma_{[k_i-1]}$.
 Thus, there exists at least one unpaired element in $\sigma_{[k_i-1]}$ implying the existence of $v$.
-Since $w$ is unique, so is $v$. \end{proof}
+Since $w$ is unique, so is $v$.

-Next, we show that the algorithm outputs a path which is indeed the correct inverse.